TencentARC/ArcNerf/docs/visual.md

 with customized color in all.

 For all point, it should be in world space, or transformed to world space.
-Then change to plt space
+Then change to plt space.
+The visual space is (x-right, y-down, z-forward).
+But we show the y values as -y inorder to make y goes downward

 ## Backend
 We provide `matplotlib` and `plotly` for visualization.
 By default it use `plt`.